Application Component Templates

 Application Component Template Configuration

-- Select whether the template should be Enabled (Yes/No) for use in autodiscovery – this allows you to create a template but enable it only when you are ready to use it or disable it without having to delete it.
+- Select whether the template should be Enabled for use in autodiscovery jobs.
+This option lets you enable or disable the template according to when you need it without having to delete it when it's not in use.

 Characteristics

-- Select the Rule Type (Windows/*Nix) to select which platform Device42 autodiscovery will search for the service(s) on which the application component will be based.
+- Select the Service Type (Windows or *Nix) to specify which platform Device42 autodiscovery searches for the service(s) that the Application Component will be based on.(required).

-- Select, enter, or add (plus sign) the Service autodiscovery will look for to create the application component (required).
+- Select, enter, or add (using the plus sign icon) the Associated Service that autodiscovery will search for and use to create the Application Component (required).

-- Enter a port in the Only services listening on this port field to optionally specify the service port to further filter services that are listening on the specified port.
+- Enter a port in the Only services listening on this port field to limit autodiscovery to only the services that are listening on your chosen port.
 Leave the field empty to ignore the port.

 Creation Rules

-- Enter an Application Name Pattern to specify how the application component will be named.
-You can enter static text for the name and also use the following variable to construct the application component name.
+Enter an Application Name Pattern to specify how the Application Component is named.
+You can use static text and the following variables to construct the Application Component name.

 %(device_name)s, %(discovered_listening_ip)s, %(listening_port)s, %(app_template_name)s

-- Select, enter, or add (plus sign) any Related Software Components or Related Services that should associated with the application component.
-For Related Service, you can specify Only services listening on this port.
+Select, enter, or add (using the plus sign icon) any Related Software Components or Related Services that should be associated with the Application Component.
+For Related Services, you can specify Only services listening on this port.

-- Enter a path in Configuration File Location to specify the directory in which Device42 should look for configuration files.
+Enter a path in Configuration File Location to specify the directory that Device42 should search for configuration files.

-- Enter a name or partial name in the Filename Filter (optional) field to identify the configuration file(s).
+Enter a name or partial name in the Configuration Filename Filter field to identify the configuration file(s).

-- Select Traverse subdirectory (Yes/No) to have Device42 traverse the Configuration File Location directory.
+Select Traverse subdirectories to have Device42 traverse the Configuration File Location directory.

-- Select the Category for the application component ( e.g., Application Layer, Database, Load Balancer, Other, Web Server).
+- Select the Application Category for the Application Component (either Application Layer, Database, Load Balancer, Other, or Web Server).

 - Select or add the Responsible Customer or Department.